Menscan Documentation

 Unauthenticated Scan

-• However, it will only work if Anonymous access is enabled in the Mendix app.
+• Only works if Anonymous access is enabled in the Mendix app

 Authenticated Scan